What is Functional Testing? Explained with Test Cases and Example (Updated)

 The testing team must be properly structured, with defined roles and responsibilities that allow the testers to perform their functions with minimal overlap.
 One way to divide testing resources is by dividing features based on high to low priority.
 The testing team may have more role requirements than it has members, which should be considered by the test manager.

 In this step, the QA team make a list of features which are going to be tested.
-In our example, we will test the following features:
+In our functional testing example, we will test the following features:

 - Payment gateway